goxul/goxul.github.io/_posts/2017-08-30-Learning-to-rank-short-text-pairs-using-CNNS.md

 ---

-### Tl;dr: This paper presents a CNN architecture for reranking pairs of short texts - in particular, the task of reranking short text pairs where elements of the pair are sentences stuff.
+### Tl;dr: This paper presents a CNN architecture for reranking pairs of short texts - in particular, the task of reranking short text pairs where elements of the pair are sentences.

 ## Link to paper: